 Have you secretly had a relationship?
 Visited places, which are forbidden for you?
 Dressed in a way that does not follow your family’s wishes?
 Are you gossiped about?
 Are you attracted to individuals of the same gender?

 You might feel that you have offended your family’s honour.
 Your parents might be disappointed in you.
 You might find it challenging to share your thoughts and ideas with your parents, since your thoughts differ from what they think.
 You might be afraid that your parents will punish you.
 Talk about these things with a trustworthy adult, since it is not good to carry such secrets alone.

 We will gladly help you resolve the situation!
-Read more below, contact us Majid (040-1921095) in Farsi, English or Finnish and Johanna (040-1920815) in Finnish, English or Turkish.
+Read more below, contact us Hassen (040-1921095) in Arabic, English or French and Johanna (040-1920815) in Finnish, English or Turkish.
 In case your language is not presented here, do not hesitate to contact as we can arrange interpretation for you.

 WHAT IF MY CHILD HAS OFFENDED FAMILY’S HONOUR?